Layzie Bone

-Steven Howse (born September 23, 1975), known professionally as Layzie Bone, is a rapper known primarily for being a member of the group Bone Thugs-n-Harmony.
-He has also gone by the names L-Burna and The #1 Assassin.
+Steven Howse (born September 23, 1975), known professionally as Layzie Bone, is an American rapper known primarily for being a member of the group Bone Thugs-n-Harmony.
+He has also gone by the names L-Burna, Lil Lay, and The #1 Assassin.
 He is the younger brother of fellow group member Flesh-N-Bone and cousin of group member Wish Bone.
 Layzie is also a member of the rap group Bone Brothers and CEO of the record label Harmony Howse Entertainment.

 Music career

 The group formed the band B.O.N.E.
 Enterpri$e (all except for Flesh-N-Bone) and recorded an album entitled Faces of Death in the studio of their then-mentor, Kermit Henderson, on his indie label Stoney Burke in 1993.
 After this Layzie and the rest of the Bone Family boarded a Greyhound Bus to Los Angeles where they worked with notable producer and rapper Eazy-E and his Ruthless/Relativity Records label.
 Diego Blak (born Diego Hodge), a marketer and promoter and co-executive producer of Faces of Death, introduced them to Eazy-E at a concert he promoted in Cleveland, Ohio, where they auditioned for him in his dressing room and then traveled back to Los Angeles after the show to seal the deal.
 At this point Eazy named them Thugs-n-Harmony but they wanted to keep the Bone name so they were called Bone Thugs-N-Harmony.